flightcontrolhq/superjson/README.md

 const object = superjson.parse(json);
 ```

-Alternatively, you can use our lower-level `serializer` and `deserializer` functions.
-These transform any JavaScript expression into an object which is valid for JSON serialization.
+Alternatively, transform any JavaScript value into a JSON-compatible one by using our lower-level `serializer` and `deserializer` functions.

 For example: